knack-tactical/PVS-69/PVS-69 versions/__Archive/Gen3 DELTA/README.md

 1x Buck Converter.
 I used the eBoot Mini MP1584EN DC-DC Buck Converter Adjustable Power Supply Module (6 Pack)

-2x 10mmx2mm Nitrile Oring
+2x 10x2mm Nitrile Oring

-2x 13mmx3mm Nitrile Oring
+2x 13x3mm Nitrile Oring

 5x 22x2mm Nitrile Oring (you can buy a multipack that has all three sizes)

 1x 2x8mm rare earth magnet

-you will also need aproximately 24" of wire, I recommend black and red.
+You will also need aproximately 24" of 20-24 AWG wire, we recommend black and red.